shiaki/Mondscheinsonate/README.md

 ![Running](/images/DSC00004.png?raw=true "Running")
 ![Running](/images/DSC00025.png?raw=true "Running")

 *Figure 1*: Jan 21, 2019 lunar eclipse.
 The weather was poor so I did not get a good shot.

+Lessions learned: the exposure settings during the partial phase recommended by Fred Espenak is pretty conservative.
+You may need deeper exposure to image the umbral region.
+This can be adjusted in `bracket_by_speed`.

 Dependencies:
 - libgphoto2 (v2.5.4-1)